 The project is located at St. George Hospital.
 The Stage 3 redevelopment includes the piling, excavation and construction of a new Medical facility with two basement carpark.
-The nearest vibration and noise sensitive receivers are shown in Figure 1 and Error!
-Reference source not found. below.
+The nearest vibration and noise sensitive receivers are shown in Figure 1 and Figure 2 below.